-In implementing the analysis, the capture histories were expanded to 4, 6, and 11 occasions with the final dummy occasion separating known (planted) wild turkeys and unknown wild turkeys as in the two-sample example above.
+In implementing our analysis, the capture histories were expanded to 4, 6, and 11 occasions with the final dummy occasion separating known (planted) wild turkeys and unknown wild turkeys as in the two-sample example above.
 The data and model fitting code are provided in the online appendix.
 We fitted the following 6 models with Huggins (1989,1991) model in MARK: 1) constant capture probability (~1), 2) time dependent capture probability (~time), 3) time dependence for initial capture probability and an additive recapture effect (~time+c), 4) separate time dependence in initial capture probability and recapture probability (~time+c:time) 5) time dependence plus an additive difference for known wild turkeys (type) as described in Griffin et al. (2013) (~time+type), 6) same as model 5 but with interaction of time and type (~time*type).
 Inclusion of the recapture probability (c) accommodates the residual heterogeneity because the recapture probability (p2|1) is greater than the initial capture probabilities (p1 and p2|0).
 Models 3 and 4 are labelled as MR and model 5 as MH in Hennig et al (2022).
 Models 1 and 2 are similar but not the same as models fitted in Buckley et al. (in press) and the estimates are higher because the 26 known birds are included in the estimate without error.
 We expected models 3 and 4 to be the best models based on the experience of Hennig et al. (2022) and our understanding of how heterogeneity operates as explained previously.

 For the 3-occasion capture history, the 95% confidence intervals only included the known value for models 3 and 4 (Figure 1).
 For each of the 3,5,10 capture occasion analyses (Tables 7-9) models 3 and 4 were clearly the best models with 95, 81, and 100 percent of the model weight respectively.
 We computed model averaged estimates of abundance (Table 10), the standard error and 95% log-normal confidence intervals for the 3, 5 and 10 occasion analysis.
 For 5 occasions the estimate is lower because of the weight assigned to models 5 and 6 which will tend to underestimate abundance.